 Counterparts

-These Supply Terms may be executed in any number of counterparts and all those counterparts together make one instrument.
+This Agreement may be executed in any number of counterparts and all those counterparts together make one instrument.

 Governing law and jurisdiction

-These Supply Terms are governed by the laws of the Kingdom of Bahrain.
+This Agreement and the Reference Offer are governed by the laws of the Kingdom of Bahrain.

 The parties irrevocably submit to the exclusive jurisdiction of the courts of the Kingdom of Bahrain, and each party waives any right that it has to object to an action being brought in the courts of the Kingdom of Bahrain, including any objection that the action has been brought in an inconvenient forum, or that the courts of the Kingdom of Bahrain do not have jurisdiction.